-Myeloma develops when a plasma cell is mutated (changed).
+Myeloma develops when a plasma cell is changed (mutated).

-- Plasma cells are made from B cells, a type of white blood cell that is present in the bone marrow.
-Healthy plasma cells are part of the immune system, and make proteins called “antibodies,” which help fight infection.
+- Plasma cells are made from B lymphocytes (B cells), a type of white blood cell that is found in the bone marrow.
+Healthy plasma cells are part of the immune system and make proteins called “antibodies,” which help fight infection.